 Deutsche Bank (DBK) PT Set at €10.50 by Cfra

-Cfra set a €10.50 ($12.96) price objective on Deutsche Bank (FRA:DBK) in a report issued on Wednesday.
-The firm currently has a sell rating on the stock.
+Deutsche Bank (FRA:DBK) received a €10.50 ($12.96) target price from investment analysts at Cfra in a research report issued to clients and investors on Wednesday, March 28th.
+The firm currently has a “sell” rating on the stock.
+Cfra’s target price would suggest a potential downside of 7.51% from the stock’s previous close.

-COPYRIGHT VIOLATION WARNING: “Deutsche Bank (DBK) PT Set at €10.50 by Cfra” was originally reported by Macon Daily and is the sole property of of Macon Daily.
-If you are accessing this story on another domain, it was illegally stolen and reposted in violation of United States and international trademark and copyright legislation.
-The original version of this story can be accessed at https://macondaily.com/2018/04/01/deutsche-bank-dbk-pt-set-at-10-50-by-cfra.html.
+TRADEMARK VIOLATION NOTICE: “Deutsche Bank (DBK) PT Set at €10.50 by Cfra” was first published by Macon Daily and is owned by of Macon Daily.
+If you are accessing this news story on another site, it was copied illegally and reposted in violation of US & international copyright law.
+The original version of this news story can be accessed at https://macondaily.com/2018/04/08/deutsche-bank-dbk-pt-set-at-10-50-by-cfra-updated.html.

 Deutsche Bank Aktiengesellschaft provides investment, financial, and related products and services to private individuals, affluent clients, and small and medium sized corporate clients worldwide.
 The company's Global Markets segment offers financial markets' products, such as bonds, equities and equity-linked products, exchange-traded and over-the-counter derivatives, foreign exchange, money market instruments, and structured products.